Budnarae/obsidian/public/rasterTek directX 11 tutorial 2 - 프레임워크와 윈도우 생성하기.md

 ```

 In the class constructor I initialize the object pointers to null.

+클래스 생성자에서 필자는

 This is important because if the initialization of these objects fail then the Shutdown function further on will attempt to clean up those objects.
 If the objects are not null then it assumes they were valid created objects and that they need to be cleaned up.
 It is also good practice to initialize all pointers and variables to null in your applications.
 Some release builds will fail if you do not do so.

 ```cpp